Fr0sT-Brutal/awesome-pascal/README.md

 * [IGDI+](https://sourceforge.net/projects/igdiplus).
 The free open source library allows quick and easy implementations of complex GDI+ applications, in a natural Delphi-friendly code.

+* [GLScene](https://sourceforge.net/projects/glscene) is an OpenGL based 3D library for Delphi.
+It provides visual components and objects allowing description and rendering of 3D scenes in an easy, no-hassle, yet powerful manner.
+GLScene is not just an OpenGL wrapper or utility library, it has grown to become a set of founding classes for a generic 3D engine with Rapid Application Development in mind.
+GLScene allows you to quickly design and render 3D scenes without having to learn the intricacies of OpenGL, if you know how to design a TForm, you'll easily master the basic operations of GLScene.
+The library comes with a large collections of demos showcasing the ease of use, and demonstrating RAD wasn't done at the expense of CPU/GPU horsepower.

 ## Communications

 ## Network